zhengc05/lunapy/README.md

 # lunapy
-An simple implementation for simplified python language
+An simple implementation for a simple script language